Gaussian variational approximation for high-dimensional state space models: Application 1: Spatio-temporal model

-\citet{wikle+h06} use $50,000$ iterations of which $20,000$ are discarded as burn-in.
+\citeauthor{wikle+h06} use $50,000$ iterations of which $20,000$ are discarded as burn-in.
 We generate $4$ sampling chains with these settings and inspect convergence using the $\mathtt{coda}$ package \citep{plummer2006coda} in $\mathtt{R}$.
 We compute the Scale Reduction Factors (SRF) \citep{gelman1992inference} for $\psi,u_{18}$ and $v_{19}$ as a function of the number of Gibbs iterations.
 The adequate number of iterations in MCMC depends on what functionals of the parameters are of interest; here we monitor convergence for these quantities since we report marginal posterior distributions for these quantities later.
 The scale reduction factor of a parameter measures if there is a significant difference between the variance within the four chains and the variance between the four chains of that parameter.
 We use the rule of thumb that concludes convergence when $\mathrm{SRF}<1.1$, which gives a burn-in period of approximately $40,000$ here, for these functionals.
 After discarding these samples and applying a thinning of $10$ we are left with $1,000$ posterior samples for inference.
 However, as the draws are auto-correlated, this does not correspond to $1,000$ independent draws used in the analysis in Section \ref{subsec:Results} (note that we obtain independent samples from our variational posterior).
 To decide how many Gibbs samples are equivalent to $1,000$ independent samples for $\psi,u_{18}$ and $v_{19}$, we compute the Effective Sample Size (ESS) which takes into account the auto-correlation of the samples.
 We find that the smallest is $\mathrm{ESS}=5$ and hence we require $200,000$ iterations after a thinning of $10$, which makes a total of $2,000,000$ Gibbs iterations, excluding the burn-in of $40,000$.
-Thinning is advisable here due to memory issues.
+Thinning is advisable here due to memory issues --- it is impractical to store $2,000,000$ iterations for each parameter (which may be used, for example, to estimate kernel densities) in high-dimensional models.